Downieville-Lawson-Dumont, Colorado

-Downieville-Lawson-Dumont is a census-designated place (CDP) comprising the unincorporated communities of Downieville, Lawson, and Dumont located in and governed by Clear Creek County, Colorado, United States.
-The CDP is a part of the Denver-Aurora-Centennial, CO Metropolitan Statistical Area.
+Downieville-Lawson-Dumont is a census-designated place (CDP) comprising the unincorporated communities of Downieville, Lawson, and Dumont located in, and governed by, Clear Creek County, Colorado, United States.
+At the United States Census 2020, the population of the Downieville-Lawson-Dumont CDP was 527.
+The CDP is a part of the Denver-Aurora-Centennial, CO Metropolitan Statistical Area and the Front Range Urban Corridor.
 The Dumont post office ZIP code 80436 (post office boxes) serves the area.
-At the United States Census 2020, the population of the Downieville-Lawson-Dumont CDP was 527.

 History

 The Lawson, Colorado, post office operated from June 29, 1877, until August 31, 1966.
 The Dumont, Colorado, post office opened on May 17, 1880, and now serves the area.

 Geography

-Downieville, Lawson, and Dumont are adjacent in Clear Creek Canyon alongside Interstate 70.
+Downieville, Lawson, and Dumont are located adjacent to one another alongside Interstate 70 in Clear Creek Canyon.

+Dumont, Colorado, is the easternmost of the three communities at coordinates and the lowest at elevation 7933 ft.

+Downieville, Colorado, is located 0.8 mi further west at coordinates and elevation 8032 ft.

+Lawson, Colorado, is located another 1.4 mi further west at coordinates and elevation 8107 ft.

-The Downieville-Lawson-Dumont CDP has an area of 2.068 km2, including 0.054 km2 of water.
+At the 2020 United States Census, the Downieville-Lawson-Dumont CDP had an area of 2.068 km2, including 0.054 km2 of water.

 Demographics

 The United States Census Bureau initially defined the Downieville-Lawson-Dumont CDP for the United States Census 2000.